Crash blocks SH59 less than 24 hours after fatal crash in same area

-A two-vehicle crash has blocked both lanes of the main highway into Wellington, less than 24 hours after a man died on the same stretch of road.
+A two-vehicle crash blocked both lanes of the main highway into Wellington this morning, less than 24 hours after a man died on the same stretch of road.

-An update from Waka Kotahi NZ Transport Agency just after 8am said both lanes of State Highway 59 at Pukerua Bay near the intersection with Grey St were blocked.
+Just after 8am Waka Kotahi NZ Transport Agency advised both lanes of State Highway 59 at Pukerua Bay near the intersection with Grey St were blocked.

+An update just after 9.20 said the road had reopened, but motorists were still advised to expect delays.

 A police spokesperson said emergency services were attending the two-vehicle crash, reported to police just before 8am.